melloddy/performance_evaluation/README.md

 pred-reg.npy ### this file only
 ```

-We use only the pred-reg.npy in the next step...
+Note the location of the new *SP* pred-reg.npy which will provided to the performance evaluation code in *Step 2.2.c*

 ##### Step 2.2.c.
 Run the performance evaluation script on the HYB-REG models like so: